Find Affordable College Courses

 $31,579 Average Tuition & Fees

-Oregon State University ranked #9 on this year’s Best Value Fisheries Sciences Schools list.
+With a ranking of #9, Oregon State University did quite well on this year’s best value schools for fisheries sciences students.
 Oregon State is a fairly large public school located in the city of Corvallis.

 Oregon State undergraduate students pay an average of $31,579 in tuition and fees each year.
 After completing their degree, fisheries graduates from Oregon State carry an average student debtload of $36,334.